ThinkBigAnalytics/scalding-workshop/README.md

 [Dean Wampler](mailto:dean@deanwampler.com) from [Think Big Analytics](http://thinkbiganalytics.com) prepared this workshop.
 [Contact Dean](mailto:dean@deanwampler.com) with questions about the workshop.
 For information about consulting and training on Scalding and other Hadoop-related topics, [send us email](mailto:info@thinkbiganalytics.com).

+Some of the data used in these exercises was obtained from [InfoChimps](http://infochimps.com).

 **Dean Wampler**<br/>
 [dean@deanwampler.com](mailto:dean@deanwampler.com)<br/>
 [@deanwampler](https://twitter.com/deanwampler)<br/>